-- Followers activity (let you keep track of followers count and their activity picks on an hourly, daily and weekly basis).
-Have a look at the example of followers activity on the chart down below.
-It will help you to schedule your posts according to your followers’ activity picks.
+Followers activity — it lets you keep track of follower count and their pick activity on an hourly, daily, and weekly basis.
+Have a look at the example of followers’ activity on the chart down below.
+It will help you schedule your posts according to your followers’ pick activity.

-Checking the Audience’s tab section will give you a clear understanding of your followers.
+Checking the Audience section will give you a clear understanding of your followers.

 Use the power of Instagram Stories, make your content as interactive as possible.
 To do so, be sure to keep track of Instagram Stories analytics.
-It will help you to get a better understanding of your audience’s needs and interests by evaluating your overall Instagram performance on a regular basis.
-You will not miss out a thing and will be prepared to optimize your content when necessary.
+It will help you to get a better understanding of your audience’s needs and interests by evaluating your overall Instagram performance regularly.
+You will not miss out on a thing and will be prepared to optimize your content when necessary.

-If you are eager to check all the latest numbers regarding your Stories for the last 14 days.
+If you want to check all the latest numbers regarding your Stories for the last 14 days.

 Follow the steps down below.

-You can apply the following KPI’s filter: Back, Calls, Emails, Exited, Follows, Forwards, Get directions, Impressions, Link Clicks, Next Story, Profile visits, Reach, Replies, Shares, Texts and Website clicks.
+You can apply the following KPI filter: Back, Calls, Emails, Exited, Follows, Forwards, Get directions, Impressions, Link Clicks, Next Story, Profile visits, Reach, Replies, Shares, Texts, and Website clicks.

 The time period (from 24 hours to 14 days) option is available as well.